-Amazon Portfolio Royalty
+Amazon Portfolio Royalties

-On September 8, 2022 the Company and Future Carbon International LLC, the international division of the Future Carbon Group ("Future Carbon") entered into a royalty agreement (the "Amazon Portfolio Royalty"), covering four REDD projects located in the Brazilian Amazon and registered with Verra, with SocialCARBON as the co-benefit standard: the Rio Madeira Grouped REDD+ Project (identification: 2878), the Yellow Ipê Grouped REDD Project (identification: 2373), the ABC Norte REDD Project (identification: 2558) and the Gairova REDD Project (identification: 2870) (the "Amazon Portfolio").
-Under the Amazon Portfolio Royalty, the Company paid \$3.0 million to Future Carbon and will receive a 5% royalty over the carbon credit revenues generated by Future Carbon from its interest in the Amazon Portfolio.
-The Amazon Portfolio Royalty term is 30 years from the date of first royalty payment, provided that if the parties enter into a streaming agreement covering the Amazon Portfolio, the Amazon Portfolio Royalty will terminate.
+On September 8, 2022 the Company and Future Carbon International LLC, the international division of the Future Carbon Group ("Future Carbon") entered into a royalty agreement (the "Original Amazon Royalty"), covering four REDD projects located in the Brazilian Amazon, registered with Verra and certified under the SocialCARBON co-benefit standard: the Rio Madeira Grouped REDD+ Project (Verra ID 2878), the Yellow Ipê Grouped REDD Project (Verra ID 2373), the ABC Norte REDD Project (Verra ID 2558) and the Gairova REDD Project (Verra ID 2870) (collectively, the "Amazon Portfolio").
+Under the agreement, the Company paid a purchase price of \$3.0 million to Future Carbon in exchange for a 5% royalty on carbon credit revenues generated from Future Carbon's interest in the Amazon Portfolio.
+The royalty term extends for 30 years from the date of first royalty payment, with provisions for termination if the parties enter into a streaming agreement.
+As at December 31, 2024, the parties are no longer negotiating a streaming agreement.